pgeurin/django_template_test/docs/deployment/RENDER_DEPLOYMENT_RUNBOOK.md

 ### 3.3.
 Configure Google OAuth in Render

+**⚠️ CRITICAL STEP:** This step is essential to prevent 500 errors on login pages.

 1. After services are created, go to your web service in the Render dashboard
 2. Click on "Environment" tab
 3. Add the following environment variables:
    - `GOOGLE_CLIENT_ID`: Your Google OAuth client ID
    - `GOOGLE_CLIENT_SECRET`: Your Google OAuth client secret

+**⚠️ LESSON LEARNED:** Without these environment variables, the login pages will return 500 errors because Django-allauth cannot find the Google OAuth credentials.

 ### 3.4.
 Set Up Google OAuth in Django Admin